 - Remodel: When you remodel a home, you have control over your spending.
 Remodeling is perfect for those who are hesitant or unwilling to make a big leap.
 You can remodel a small bathroom, then stop when finances are tight.
 Are you the recipient of a big tax refund?
 Now it's time to fix that roof.
 Money tight again?
 You can scale the roof purchase itself up or down, from a price-efficient composite shingle roof to a pricier standing-seam metal roof.
 Money gets distributed in drips or in gushes, your choice.

 - Tear down and rebuild: This option is all or nothing.
 After your first big purchase--the demolition--you're left with a vacant lot, committing you to build the new home.
 Unless you want to be the owner of a vacant lot, you must keep moving forward.
-Worse is to have the house that is partially complete.
+Worse is to have a house that is partially complete.
 Structures left exposed to the elements age quickly.
 At a certain point, your rebuild would have to be rebuilt.

 Choose If You Want Better or Cheaper